Easy Ensemble: Simple Deep Ensemble Learning for Sensor-Based Human Activity Recognition: Related work

+There are many types of research on HAR using IoT sensors.
+The inference method of HAR can be broadly classified into conventional machine learning and deep learning.
+The most crucial difference between them is whether or not feature vectors are automatically designed.
+Each of them can use an ensemble approach to enhance the generalization performance.

+In conventional HAR, many studies proposed various feature vectors designed manually and adopted ensemble learning algorithm as a classifier \cite{Subasi2018, Irvine2020, Nurul2021, Xu2019}.
+These methods only use multiple classifiers but use the same feature vectors for each classifier.

-Many studies have employed ensemble learning methods using hand-crafted features as an application of ensemble learning in HAR \cite{Subasi2018, Irvine2020, Nurul2021, Xu2019}.
-Ensemble methods have also been proposed for deep learning.
-Zhu et al.\cite{Zhu2019} proposed a method that builds multiple classifiers using hand-crafted features, then uses convolutional neural networks (CNNs) to learn feature representations from raw data, and determines the final output using weighted voting.
+In contrast, deep-learning-based HARs use multiple feature extractors and classifiers.
+Zhu et al. \cite{Zhu2019} proposed a method that builds multiple classifiers using hand-crafted features, then uses convolutional neural networks (CNNs) to learn feature representations from raw data, and determines the final output using weighted voting.
 Semwal et al. \cite{Semwal2021} proposed a method to combine the outputs obtained using four models in parallel, each of which is a CNN connected with long short-term memory (LSTM), and then obtain the final output through a fully-connected layer.
 In most methods that do not use deep learning, the final output is determined by majority vote, weighted sum, or rule-based method from the outputs of multiple models.
 When deep learning is used, the acquired feature representations can be combined and connected to a new fully-connected layer, as described by Semwal et al. \cite{Semwal2021}